nikvo1/napari-nuclephaser/README.md

 Learn more about widgets and their functionality at [documentation](https://napari-nuclephaser.readthedocs.io/en/latest/index.html).

 # Citation
+If you use NuclePhaser in your work, please cite our preprint:
 ```bibtex
 @article {Voloshin2025.05.13.653705,
 	author = {Voloshin, Nikita and Putlyaev, Egor and Chechekhina, Elizaveta and Usachev, Vladimir and Karagyaur, Maxim and Bozov, Kirill and Grigorieva, Olga and Tyurin-Kuzmin, Pyotr and Kulebyakin, Konstantin},